-In a food processor bowl or blender jar, or using a tall and narrow vessel suitable for an immersion blender, combine feta, yogurt, and garlic, then blend or process until very smooth, scraping down sides as necessary.
+In a food processor bowl or blender jar, or using a tall and narrow vessel suitable for an immersion blender, combine feta, yogurt, and garlic.
+Blend or process until very smooth, scraping down sides as necessary.
 Add olive oil and blend until incorporated.

-If desired, pass spread through a fine-mesh strainer for an even silkier texture.
+If desired, pass spread through a fine-mesh strainer for a silkier texture.